If Your Job Search Feels Heavy, Start Here

 🛠️ Teal

 What worked five years ago isn’t cutting it in today’s market.
-And even if you’ve downloaded templates or asked a friend to look it over, chances are you’re still wondering: Is this enough?
+Even if you’ve downloaded templates or asked a friend to review it, you’re still wondering: Is this enough?
 Am I showing what I’m really capable of?

 That’s why I created two options:

-- Résumé Audit: You send me what you’ve got, and I’ll send back a personalized video review with honest, professional feedback and clear next steps.
-No fluff.
-Just strategy.
+Resume Audit: You send me what you’ve got, and I’ll send back a personalized video review with honest, professional feedback and clear next steps.
+Book here.

-- Résumé Course: Want to take the DIY route with my guidance?
-This course walks you through how to write and structure a résumé that reflects who you are now — not just what you’ve done.
+Resume Course: Want to take the DIY route with my guidance?
+This course walks you through how to write and structure a resume that reflects who you are now — not just what you’ve done.
+Grab it here.

 You don’t have to rewrite everything.